NOAA-EMC/NCEPLIBS-ip/README.md

 ![Status](https://github.com/NOAA-EMC/NCEPLIBS-sp/workflows/Build%20and%20Test/badge.svg)

-# Interpolation Library
+# Interpolation Library 2

-The NCEP general interpolation library (iplib) contains Fortran 90 subprograms to be used for interpolating between nearly all (rectilinear) grids used at NCEP.
+The NCEP general interpolation library 2 (ip2lib) contains Fortran 90 subprograms to be used for interpolating between nearly all grids used at NCEP.
+The library is particularly efficient when interpolating many fields at one time.
+The library has been extensively tested with AIX and Intel Fortran compilers.
-For more detailed documentation see https://noaa-emc.github.io/NCEPLIBS-ip/.

 This is part of the [NCEPLIBS](https://github.com/NOAA-EMC/NCEPLIBS) project.

+There are currently six interpolation methods available in the
+library:
+- bilinear
+- bicubic
+- neighbor
+- budget
+- spectral
+- neighbor-budget

 ### Authors

-NCEP/EMC Developers
+* NCEP/EMC Developers

 Code Manager: George Gayno